Techtonica/curriculum/datetime/datetime.md

 ### Independent Practice

-- Create some dates in Javascript.
+- Create some dates in JavaScript.
 	- Create your Birthday
 	- Can you format/print a date in different formats?
 - Explain the "epoch time" to a friend.
 Why do you think "epoch time is useful?